-We can’t meet new people at bars now.
-So these NYU grads simulated the bar experience — and it’s wildly popular.
+We can’t go to a bar now.
+So these NYU grads simulated one — and it’s wildly popular.

 Because the events happen in real time and aren’t recorded, these sort of can’t-miss moments keep the crowd coming back week after week.

-“If all my friends are in a room that’s never going to be recorded or played back, I’m going to want to be there,” said co-host Callie Costello.
+“If all my friends are in a room that’s never going to be recorded or played back, I’m going to want to be there,” said co-host Sarah Jannetti.
 “It plays into FOMO.”

-Plus, audience members answer live Twitter polls and text with each other in a separate chat function.
-“They’re building their own community within our room, without our audience,” said co-host Paige Stein.
+Plus, audience members answer live Twitter polls and text with each other in a separate chat platform.
+“They’re building their own community within our room, without our audience,” said co-host Page Stein.

 For those who choose not to participate and prefer just to listen, there’s an almost voyeuristic feeling, like you’re seeing what other people act like on dates — all the different types of performances hopeful romantics try on for size.